Kent State Stark Library

 - "Jam Sessions" Kent State Stark Book Club!!

-The next meeting of "Jam Sessions," the Stark Campus Library Book Club will be held on Thursday, March 20, 2014 at 5:15pm in the Library to discuss The Monuments Men, by Robert Edsel.
+The next meeting of "Jam Sessions," the Stark Campus Library Book Club will be held on September 4 at 5:15pm in the Library to discuss Delicious!, by Ruth Reichl.
 Join in the conversation and, of course, the homemade jam and bread.
 Everyone is invited!!
 Please like our Kent State Stark Library Book Club on Facebook.

 - Subject Libguides